sandeep-1511/TASKS/README.md

 -
              "docker container run  -dt -p 5000:5000 python-image" .

-- Now after creating docker container check the  application is accessile over web using port number.
+- Now after creating docker container check the  application is accessible over web using port number.
 - Then i pushed  my image to ECR and make it available at ECR for further use.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------